oniony/TMSU/README.md

 v0.4.2
 ------

-  * Fixed bug where 'dynamic:MD5' and 'dynamic:SHA1' fingerprint algorrithms
+  * Fixed bug where 'dynamic:MD5' and 'dynamic:SHA1' fingerprint algorithms
     were actually using SHA256.

 v0.4.1